 Singer, songwriter, and guitarist Jon Gus was headlining national venues across the east coast, including the renown Toad’s Place, and performing for radio shows when he took a chance and moved to California.
-His first Los Angeles effort, fronting the Americana/blues trio Gus Company, became a frequent fixture at clubs on the Sunset Strip such as The House of Blues, The Roxy, and The Viper Room.
-The band released a self-titled EP in 2007.
-He’s also lent his abilities as a session singer, a session guitar player and a sideman to various independent artists in the studio and on national tours.
-He composes and records music for television, film and commercials, and has recently been featured on an episode of H2’s “The Human Calculator.”
+His early Los Angeles effort, fronting the Americana/blues trio Gus Company, became a frequent fixture at clubs on the Sunset Strip such as The House of Blues, The Roxy, and The Viper Room.
+The band released a self-titled EP featuring five fan-favorite original tracks.
+He continues to lend his abilities as a session singer, a session guitar player and a sideman to various independent artists in the studio and on national tours.
+He composes and records music for television, film and commercials, including and has recently been featured on an episode of H2’s “The Human Calculator”

 Drummer, percussionist, and vocalist Bryon Holley is a versatile and well-crafted stage and studio musician with multiple credits covering genres from world music to folk and singer/songwriter.
 He has recorded at the legendary Capital Records Studios and Paramount Studios, and has worked with producers such as Marti Fredricksen, John Baxter, Bob Esty, Michael Reid, and Stephen Hart.
 He’s also performed and recorded in Nashville with various country artists including hit songwriter/producer Shane McAnally.
 He has toured across the U.S., Spain, Scotland, Japan, Austria, Switzerland, France, and Germany.
 His international television broadcasts include “BBC- Live from Glascow, Scotland,” “The Celtic Connections Music Festival,” and “Zintzarria- Live from Zagarramurdi, Spain.”